Unless otherwise marked, all Scripture quotations are taken from the World English Bible (WEB),

 Daniel and Revelation

 This is a book about the end times.
 Eschatology, which is the study of the end times, is the study of what the Bible says about the events leading up to Christ's return, and the age to come.
-Part One of this book examines in detail the sequence of end-time events I think will begin to unfold in the near future.
+Part One of this book examines in detail the sequence of end-time events I think will begin to unfold soon.
 Part Two of this book is a commentary on Daniel.
 Part Three is a similar commentary on Revelation.
 In other words, this book covers the end-time sequence of events that will unfold, and then it's a complete chapter-by-chapter commentary on Daniel and Revelation in support of this view of eschatology.

 This view of eschatology is different from many of the more traditional views.
 The antichrist, many say, will control a revived Roman Empire, which will control the world.
 Some claim that the Islamic nations in the middle-east will be destroyed in order to allow for a revived Roman empire to take center-stage.
 This book however, supports the view held by Joel Richardson, and others, that there will be a revived Islamic Caliphate instead of a revived Roman empire.
 Islam will be the world religion and used to persecute Christians and Jews around the world.